Frequently Asked Questions

 3- What problems did you have with the book?

 We cross so many categories, you have to ask for it in the bookstore, or buy it on line.
-And describing it has been just as hard- it's an encyclopedia with a sense of humor, a list book with depth.
+And describing it has been just as hard- it's an encyclopedia with a sense of humor, a list book with depth and even some breadth.
 Something between James Thurber and Margaret Mead.
 We put a lot of thought - and work - into the preparation.
-And we read everything before an audience, sometimes several times.
+And we read everything before an audience, usually several times.

 4- What was the hardest topic you had to work on?